Blowing a raspberry

-A raspberry or razz, also known as a Bronx cheer, is a mouth noise similar to a fart that is used to signify derision.
+A raspberry, or razz, also known as a Bronx cheer, is a mouth noise similar to a fart that is used to signify derision.
 It is also used as a voice exercise for singers and actors, where it may be called a raspberry trill or tongue trill.
-It is made by placing the tongue between the lips and blowing, so that it trills against the lower lip, and as a catcall in public arenas is sometimes made into the palm or back of the hand to amplify the volume.
-In Russia it is commonly accompanied by rolling the eyes.
+It is made by placing the tongue between the lips and blowing, so that the tongue trills against the lower lip.